Facts & Figures

 College of Engineering and Computer Science

-median annual earnings of students two years after graduation, among 15 Michigan public universities
+median annual earnings of students after graduation among 15 Michigan public universities

 Source: According to the U.S. Department of Education College Scorecard

-median 10-year earnings, among 15 Michigan public universities
+investment compared to future value of 10-year earnings among 15 Michigan public universities

 are attending graduate school**

-** Based on UM-Dearborn Career Services survey of the Class of 2020, 55% response rate.
+** Based on UM-Dearborn Career Services survey of the Class of 2021-22, 58% response rate, combines survey responses with knowledge gained from LinkedIn.
 (Note: Some students attending graduate school are also employed.)

 Keeping College Affordable